Invarians

 02

-The substrate state classification.
-12 codes per chain via the structural × demand grid, with signed direction extension (S2+, S2-, D2+, D2-, D2±) on chains with calibrated lower bounds.
+The substrate and bridge state classification.
+12 codes on L1 and 9 on L2 via the structural × demand grid, with signed direction extension (S2+, S2-, D2+, D2-, D2±) on chains with calibrated lower bounds (L2 demand is single-dimensional and omits the D2± variants).
+Bridge state (BS1 nominal / BS2 degraded) on canonical routes (CCTP V2, CCIP) classifies the bridge pipeline.

 Details →